Feline arterial thromboembolism: Incidence, cause and origin of disease

 In cats, the blood clots originate mainly in the left atrial auricle.
-They or parts of them are carried along with the blood flow, enter the aorta via the left ventricle, get stuck at vascular outlets and block them.
+They, or parts of them, are carried along with the blood flow, enter the aorta via the left ventricle, get stuck at vascular outlets and block them.
 This condition is called thromboembolism.
-In cats, this occurs predominantly in the aorta in the area of its terminal branch, i.e., at the outlet of the two external iliac arteries (Aa. iliacae externae).
+In cats, this blockage occurs predominantly in the aorta in the area of its terminal branch, at the outlet of the two external iliac arteries (Aa. iliacae externae).
 This is also called "saddle thrombus" or "riding thrombus".
 This results in an ischemia to the rear extremities.
-In addition, platelets release thromboxane and serotonin, which leads to vasoconstriction and thus to reduced blood flow even to blood vessels that are not directly affected.
-Serotonin also stimulates nociceptor, which contributes to the high painfulness of the disease.
-Only in 10% of cases are other blood vessels affected, for example the brachial artery, pulmonary arteries, cerebral circulation, intestinal vessels or coronary arteries.
+In addition, platelets release thromboxane and serotonin, which leads to vasoconstriction and thus to reduced blood flow, even to blood vessels that are not directly affected.
+Serotonin also stimulates nociceptor, which contributes to the high painfulness of the disease. in 10% of cases, other blood vessels, such as the brachial artery, pulmonary arteries, cerebral circulatory system, intestinal vessels or coronary arteries, are affected.

-In humans, heart disease (especially atrial fibrillation), increased blood clotting, and atherosclerosis are the most common underlying diseases for the development of arterial thromboembolism.
-Again, thrombi develop primarily in the left side of the heart.
+In humans, heart disease (especially atrial fibrillation), increased blood clotting, and atherosclerosis are the most common underlying causes for the development of arterial thromboembolism.
+Similarly, thrombi develop primarily in the left side of the heart.
 Most commonly, cerebral arteries (cerebral infarction) and arteries of the leg (limb infarction, acute lower limb ischemia) are displaced.
 Less frequently, thromboembolism of the vessels of the arm, upper mesenteric artery or renal arteries (renal infarction) occurs.
 In contrast, aortoiliac occlusive disease (aortic bifurcation syndrome), which corresponds to the most common localization in cats, is extremely rare in humans.
 In domestic dogs, arterial thromboembolism occurs much less frequently than in cats; common underlying diseases in dogs are protein-losing nephropathy, diseases of the immune system, tumors, sepsis, heart disease, protein-losing enteropathy, and hypertension.
 Aortic thrombosis does occasionally occur in dogs, but here the thrombi arise directly at the aortic branch; as a thromboembolic event, as in cats, they are extremely rare.
-There are also isolated case reports of thromboembolism in the domestic horse, whereas in other species they are of no practical significance.
+There are also isolated case reports of thromboembolism in the domestic horse but they are of no practical significance in other species.
 In laboratory animals used in human medical stroke research, thrombi are artificially generated.